interledger/web-monetization-extension/docs/testing/testplan.md

 #### Use a test wallet & play money

-If you have a [rafiki.money](https://rafiki.money) test wallet address connected to your extension, then you can use the Web Monetization extension to pay with "play" money.
+If you have a [test wallet][testWallet] address connected to the extension, then you can use the Web Monetization extension to pay with "play" money.
 You have two options:

 1. Visit any of these monetized websites that use a [rafiki.money](https://rafiki.money) test wallet: